17.1.11

 LARA: I’m sure, you being a pop star you would’ve not done that!

 TOYAH: I was into dangerous sports, I was breaking bones, I was drinking too much, I didn’t eat enough.
-See that’s another thing, you know, if you’re not eating enough you’re not making your bones grow strong so it’s all about balance.
-It’s all about nice maintained healthy balance and a good attitude to life.
+That’s another thing - if you’re not eating enough you’re not making your bones grow strong so it’s all about balance.
+It’s all about nice maintained healthy balance and a good attitude to life

-It certainly is.
-Show those 20-year-olds something, eh?!
+LARA: It certainly is.
+Show those 20 year olds something, eh?!

 TOYAH: Hopefully, yes! (both laugh)

-LARA: What are you up to at the minute, then Toyah?
-Apart from feeling great about life, what are you on at the minute?
+LARA: What are you up to at the minute, Toyah?
+Apart from feeling great about life - what are you on at the minute?

 New album is launched in October and we’re touring in February and March of 2011.
-I have a comedy drama out next week on Living (TV) with Harry Hill and Ainsley Harriot which was huge fun to shoot!
-Called "Gale Tuesday The Comeback.
+I have a comedy drama out next week on Living TV with Harry Hill and Ainsley Harriot, which was huge fun to shoot!
+It's called "Gale Tuesday The Comeback"

 LARA: Can you give us a bit of a –